Me, in this blog, February 9, 2009, after Alex Rodriguez was outed as a steroid user from 2001 to 2003, before becoming a Yankee:

 Look, we all know: "Presumed innocent, until proven guilty."
 This report doesn't prove a damn thing.
 We haven't seen the notes.
 Even if we ever do, how do we know the pharmo is telling the truth?

-After all, we all "know" that Roger Clemens used PEDs, but, as far as has been publicly revealed, his main accuse, Brian McNamee, hasn't produced one single solitary shred of admissible evidence.
+After all, we all "know" that Roger Clemens used PEDs, but, as far as has been publicly revealed, his main accuser, Brian McNamee, hasn't produced one single solitary shred of admissible evidence.

 I used to do office work at a law firm.
 The woman who ran it hated going to court.
 She said, "A bad settlement is better than a good verdict."